Gayle-Thompson-Igwebike/Gayle-Thompson-Igwebike/README.md

-### Hello..😁
+### Hi..😁

 <h3 align="center">I am Gayle..</h1>

-<p align="center">..a results-driven 'Full Stack' Software Engineer with strong work ethic and a versatile skill set.
+<p align="justify">A results-driven 'Full Stack' Software Engineer with strong work ethic and versatile skill set.
 I have expertise in using JavaScript to build apps for both front-end and back-end projects.
 With a background in Product Management, I excel at guiding products through their entire lifecycle, from inception to delivery.
 My journey as a software engineer has been enriched by my law degree, which has honed my ability to learn quickly and independently.
   I bring a unique perspective to problem-solving, applying critical thinking skills to elevate my technical and product development capabilities.

 </p>